chrisxfire/chrisxfire.github.io/content/notes/asp.net/web-apps/blazor/blazor-wasm/environments.md

 </configuration>
 ```

-# Read the Environment in a Component
+# read the environment in a component
 Inject `IWebAssemblyHostEnvironment` and read the `Environment` property:
 `Pages/ReadEnvironment.razor`
 ```html